Biohazard Precautions for Handling and Shipping Medical Specimens

 Order of Draw for Multiple Tubes

-When gathering multiple blood samples, sticking to the prescribed order of draw is essential for accurate results and an avoidance of contamination between cells – especially in tests involving red blood cell assessment.
-This suggested sequence consists of collecting Blood Culture first, followed by Light Blue Top (plasma), Red Top (serum), Green Top (plasma) and finally Lavender or Pink Top tubes with plasma.
-If this protocol is not adhered to appropriately there may be a mix-up leading to unreliable lab readings that can cause inadequate patient care decisions.
+When gathering multiple blood samples, sticking to the prescribed order of draw is essential for accurate results and avoidance of contamination between cells – especially in tests involving red blood cell assessment.

 Patient Identification and Comfort

 Verifying the patient’s identity before collecting a specimen of their blood is essential to avoiding any medical or legal issues that could arise from incorrect diagnosis or treatment.
-It is also critical for creating a trusting relationship between healthcare provider and patient, in order for them to be comfortable throughout the collection process.
-Providing clear instructions as well as taking care when drawing blood are important factors in having successful outcomes with sample collections involving this bodily fluid.
+It is also critical for creating a trusting relationship between a healthcare provider and patient, for them to be comfortable throughout the collection process.

 Proper Packaging and Labeling of Biological Materials